Apply to SU

 How to Submit Documents

-Official college and high school transcripts can be submitted electronically through TREx, Parchment, eSCRIP-SAFE, The National Student Clearinghouse Transcript Ordering Service, etc.
+Official college and high school transcripts can be submitted electronically by those institutions through TREx, Parchment, eSCRIP-SAFE, The National Student Clearinghouse Transcript Ordering Service, etc.

-Official bank documents, transcripts, test scores, essays, the college official’s report or recommendation letters can be mailed to the following address:
+Official bank documents, transcripts, test scores, essays, the College Conduct Report, or recommendation letters can be mailed to the following address:

 Office of Admission